15 Best Things to Do in Vernon (CT)

 A little way up from Rockville is Ellington Airport, one of two Connecticut airports certified as a parachute jump zone.

-You won’t need any skydiving experience to take part in a tandem jump, leaping from a plane at 4,300 metres.
+You won’t need any skydiving experience to take part in a tandem jump, leaping from a plane at 14,000+ feet.

-If you’re in luck with the weather you’ll be able to see as far as Long Island Sound and can trace the Connecticut River down to Hartford.
+If you’re in luck with the weather the views are out of this world.
+You’ll see as far as Long Island Sound, and can trace the Connecticut River down to Hartford.

-For a memento you can pick from a range of video packages, and can even be joined on the jump by a professional freefall photographer.
+For a memento you can pick from a range of video packages.
+If you want to make it extra special you can even be joined on the jump by a professional freefall photographer.

 Aussakita Acres FarmSource: Aussakita Acres Farm / facebook